Prince Friso of Orange-Nassau: Early life and education

 In 1986, he graduated from the secondary school Eerste Vrijzinnig Christelijk Lyceum in The Hague.
 From 1986 until 1988, he studied mechanical engineering at the University of California, Berkeley.
 From 1988 he studied at Delft University of Technology, where he obtained an engineer's degree in aeronautical engineering in 1994.
 From 1990 he also went to the Erasmus University Rotterdam, where he obtained an MSc degree in business economics in 1995.
-Subsequently he attended INSEAD (Fontainebleau, France), where he received an MBA degree in 1997.
+Subsequently, he attended INSEAD (Fontainebleau, France), where he received an MBA degree in 1997.

 Work

 Prince Friso worked from 1995 to 1996 at the Amsterdam branch of the international management consultancy McKinsey.
 After completing an MBA-programme at INSEAD, Prince Friso worked from 1998 to 2003 as a vice president at Goldman Sachs International in London.
 In 2004, he became part-time co-president of TNO Space in Delft.
-From October 2006, Prince Friso was Managing Director in the London office of a private investment and advisory firm, Wolfensohn & Company.
+From October 2006, Prince Friso was managing director in the London office of a private investment and advisory firm, Wolfensohn & Company.

 Prince Friso was a co-founder of the MRI Centre in Amsterdam and was also a founding shareholder of Wizzair, the largest low-cost airline in Eastern Europe.
 He was honorary chairman of the Prince Claus Fund for Culture and Development (a position he held together with his younger brother, Prince Constantijn).

 Prior to his accident, Prince Friso was working as a chief financial officer for URENCO, a uranium enrichment company.

 Marriage and children

 On 30 June 2003, it was announced that Prince Friso was to marry Mabel Wisse Smit.
 The Dutch cabinet, however, did not seek permission from parliament for this marriage, a constitutional requirement if Prince Friso was to remain a member of the Dutch Royal House and in line of succession for the throne; at the time, he was second in line after his older brother, Willem-Alexander.

 The Prime Minister Jan Peter Balkenende explained that this was due to discussions with Mabel Wisse Smit in October 2003, when she had admitted that her previous statements about an alleged relationship with Klaas Bruinsma (1953–1991), a known Dutch drug baron, had not been complete and accurate.
 She had previously stated that she had contact for a few months with Bruinsma, but in a casual context, neither intimate nor relating to business, and that she had broken the contact on learning of Bruinsma's occupation.

 This "breach of trust" was the reason the government did not seek parliamentary permission, respecting the wishes of the couple.
 They nevertheless married at Oude Kerk (Delft) on 24 April 2004, and Mabel Wisse Smit became a member of the Dutch Royal Family but not a member of the Dutch Royal House.

-Considering that his elder brother King Willem-Alexander has three children, Prince Friso's exclusion from the succession was unlikely to have an effect on the monarchy in the Netherlands.
+Considering that his elder brother King Willem-Alexander has three daughters, Prince Friso's exclusion from the succession was unlikely to have an effect on the monarchy in the Netherlands.

 After their marriage, Prince Friso and his wife Princess Mabel set up home in London, in the suburb of Kew.